NASA engineering has taken us to the moon and back. Even more, NASA’s Apollo program has given engineers 5 invaluable mindset lessons.

 Without optimism though, this redesign wouldn’t have been possible.
 Because one solution didn’t suddenly fix the issues.
 Rather, one small design improvement fed off another.
 This also highlights the importance of hands-on experience for engineers.

 The lesson is to remain optimistic despite the challenges you face.
 Because if not for optimism, we’d still maybe be living in caves.

 The success of the Apollo program was an engineering masterpiece.
 The program brought to the forefront the amazing mindset of many engineers.
-And this highlighted why you need a strong mindset in engineering to be at the forefront of your industry.
+This highlights why you need a strong mindset in engineering to be at the forefront of your industry.

 Because world-changing accomplishments don’t happen by luck.
-Rather, they require awesome teams of people who share the same mindset.
+Rather, they require awesome teams of people who share the same mindset and vision.

 What’s your greatest takeaway from NASA engineering with the Apollo program?
 Do you think the mindset is what separates average engineers from great engineers?

 Koosha started Engineer Calcs in 2020 to help people better understand the engineering and construction industry, and to discuss various science and engineering-related topics to make people think.
 He has been working in the engineering and tech industry in California for over 15 years now and is a licensed professional electrical engineer, and also has various entrepreneurial pursuits.